English

 Definition

 The Calmar Ratio is a financial metric used to evaluate the performance of an investment by comparing its average annual return to its maximum drawdown.
 In simpler terms, it helps investors understand how much return they can expect for the risk they are taking.
-The higher the Calmar Ratio, the better the investment’s historical performance relative to its risk.
+It is calculated by dividing the average annual compounded return by the maximum drawdown over a specified period.
+A higher Calmar Ratio indicates that an investment is delivering strong returns while effectively controlling losses, making it a valuable tool for investors looking to balance performance with risk management.

 Components of the Calmar Ratio